 How to push Email Settings to Android Devices or Groups?

-Wondering how to push an Email configuration to a user/device or a group?
+Wondering how to push email settings configured in the MDM to a user/device or a group?
 Here’s how.

 - Before saving the policy, head on to Policy Targets.